 As with all therapeutic proteins, insulin administration may cause anti-insulin antibodies to form.
 The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay and may be influenced by several factors such as: assay methodology, sample handling, timing of sample collection, concomitant medication, and underlying disease.
-For these reasons, companison of the incidence of antibodies to TRESIBA® with the incidence of antibodies in other studies or to other products, may be misleading.
+For these reasons, comparison of the incidence of antibodies to TRESIBA® with the incidence of antibodies in other studies or to other products may be misleading.

-In studies of type 1 diabetes patients, 95.9% of patients who received TRES/BA® once daily were positive for anti-insulin antibodies (AIA) at least once during the studies, including 89.7% that were positive at baseline.
+In studies of adult type 1 diabetes patients, 95.9% of patients who received TRESIBA® once daily were positive for anti-insulin antibodies (AIA) at least once during the studies, including 89.7% that were positive at baseline.
 In studies of type 2 diabetes patients, 31.5% of patients who received TRESIBA® once daily were positive for AIA at least once during the studies, including 14.5% that were positive at baseline.
 The antibody incidence rates for type 2 diabetes may be underreported due to potential assay interference by endogenous insulin in samples in these patients.
-The presence of antibodies that affect clinical efficacy may necessitate dose adjustments to correct for tendencies toward hyper or hypoglycemia.